 Dihua Street and Dadaocheng are closely located as the street is the commercial center with businesses from the Wharf.
-The Dadaocheng Wharf was formerly inhabited by Taiwanese plain aborigines, due to the strong ethnicity conflicts between the Monga and immigrants back in the early 20th century.
+The Dadaocheng Wharf was formerly inhabited by Taiwanese plain aborigines, due to the strong ethnic conflicts between the Monga and immigrants back in the early 20th century.
 The Dadaocheng Wharf later replaced the Monga Wharf as the main trading hub of tea leaves, fabrics, and dried food carried by boats.

 Today, you could still see a hint of this part of history as tea houses dominate the district, at the same time, many street houses remained in their colonial styles that make a great picture as well.
 There were primarily four different architectural styles on both sides o the street, including Southern Minnan style, Wester historical style, art deco, and modernist style.